Being humble is one of the best and most admirable characteristics a person can have but is rarely seen in today’s world.

 The primary way to become more humble is to admit that you aren’t the best in everything, even when you try your hardest to achieve that.

-You have to reach the point where you’re okay with admitting that you won’t be the best as there will always be someone better than you.
+You have to reach the point where you’re okay with admitting that you won’t be the best as there will always be someone better at something than you.

 2. Recognize your flaws